Yeo Hiap Seng

 Yeo Hiap Seng Limited (楊協成 (杨协成, Yáng Xiéchéng, Iûⁿ Hia̍p-sêng), Commonly known as Yeo's) is a Singaporean beverage company.
-It operates as an investment holding company as well as a drink manufacturer in Singapore and Malaysia.
-It is a multinational corporation that has offices and market presence in the US, Europe, Australia, New Zealand, Maldives, Mauritius, Mongolia, Pacific Islands, China, Hong Kong, Cambodia, Myanmar, Laos and Vietnam.
+It operates as an investment holding company as well as a drink manufacturer in Singapore, Malaysia and China.
+It is a multinational corporation that has offices and market presence in the US, Europe, Australia, New Zealand, Maldives, Mauritius, Mongolia, Pacific Islands, Mainland China, Hong Kong, Cambodia, Myanmar, Laos and Vietnam.
 Some of its house brands (See Below) include H-Two-O, Yeo's Asian Beverages, Justea, and Pink Dolphin.

 YHS majority shareholder is Ng Teng Fong's Far East Organization, which also develops houses and condominiums.
 The company also has operations in over 60 countries which includes Thailand, China, Singapore, Malaysia, United States and franchises in Indonesia and Mauritius.